 To Visit the Farm:

 Fulfillment Farms is located in Esmont, Virginia, approximately 6 miles west of Scottsville, along Route 6.
 From Scottsville, follow Route 6 west out of Scottsville, towards Route 29, for about 5.5 miles.
 Turn left onto Porter's Road.
-Follow Porter's Road for approximately 1 mile, and turn right onto Dawson Mill Road.
-Follow Dawson Mill Road past the "End State Maintenance" and "Welcome to Fulfillment Farms" signs.
+Follow Porter's Road for approximately 1 mile, and turn right onto Dawsons Mill Road.
+Follow Dawsons Mill Road past the "End State Maintenance" and "Welcome to Fulfillment Farms" signs.
 There is a clearing on the left, with vehicular parking (no trailers, please), and a kiosk with pertinent information posted.

 All visitors to Fulfillment Farms, for whatever purpose, must obtain a no-fee permit.
 We issue two types of permits: a hunting permit, issued per hunting season; and a general use permit for those who wish to hike or bird watch on the property, issued annually.
 You may download a permit application from the following links: